dwarvesf/brainery/updates/ogif/24-ogif-office-hours-0920.md

   - office-hours
   - ogif
   - discord
-title: "OGIF Office Hours #24 - Go weekly,AI-Driven Workflows, Holistic Team AI Demo, and Figma to UI Component with Claude"
+title: "OGIF Office Hours #24 - Go weekly, AI-Driven Workflows, Holistic Team AI Demo, and Figma to UI Component with Claude"
 date: 2024-09-23
 description: In our OGIF office hour 24 covers AI-driven workflows with Tom, a demo with the Holistic team, and Figma integration with Claude for UI components and Go commentary.
 Highlights include Agent Zero's data automation capabilities, Figma-to-code conversion, and the benefits of in-office collaboration for efficient knowledge transfer and AI/ML learning.
 authors: